This is part 2 of a 2-part post (It was long, so I’ve decided to break it into two parts).

 This is a myth.
 Reverse T3 does not block T3 from entering cells, nor does it plug receptors and prevent T3 molecules from binding with them.

-But science shows that the T3-blocking function is largely performed by Deiodinase Type 3 (D3), the enzyme that makes T4 into RT3 and makes T3 into T2.
+But science shows that the T3-blocking function is largely performed by Deiodinase Type 3 (D3), the enzyme that makes T4 into RT3 and also makes T3 into an inactive form of T2 called 3,3-T2.

 Basically, the myth blames the child (RT3 hormone) for the father’s (D3 enzyme’s) activity.